 RE lessons provide opportunities for the children to explore beliefs about God through stories, discussions, philosophy for children, drama, music and art.

 The school follows the guidelines laid down by Standing Advisory Council on Religious Education.
 The syllabus has been structured around key questions.

 The exploration of fundamental questions encourages learners to develop and use skills of reflection, interpretation, analysis and application, as well as developing their knowledge and understanding of religion and belief.

 There is a daily act of worship which helps to develop the children’s spiritual awareness and their consideration for the needs of others, as well as being an opportunity for quiet reflection.
-We base our assemblies on the “Value of the month,” Gospel readings and stories from the Bible.
+We base our Collective Worships on the “Value of the month,” Gospel readings and stories from the Bible.

 Parents who do not wish their children to have Religious Education or to participate in Collective Worship are entitled to withdraw their children from these sessions.
 Requests for withdrawal should be made in writing to the Headteacher.

 Collective Worship is an opportunity for the whole school to celebrate together.
 We celebrate the achievement of individuals both in and out of school (the former in both school based and extra curricular achievements).
 We celebrate positive behaviour, attitude, effort, special work as well as special opportunities taken by children.
 The school’s ‘merit badge’ and ‘Gold Book’ systems are central.
 We also celebrate birthdays and report on school and out of school activities.

 ‘Open the Book’ constitute a group of church based storytellers who perform lively plays based upon Bible stories in a simple but accurate way.
 Children frequently take part in these acts of worship.
 The year plan for Open the Book is given to the school at the start of the year.